‘Limited’ number of Oasis tickets left for sale

 Noel and Liam Gallagher announced on Tuesday that they had put their acrimonious split behind them, confirming the band’s long-awaited reunion by saying: “The great wait is over” – although for thousands of fans a fresh wait began as they tried to access tickets.

-A message on the Ticketmaster website told those still queuing online on Saturday afternoon that the “inventory is now limited”, with some ticket types no longer available.
+A message on the Ticketmaster website at 2.37pm told those still queuing online on Saturday that the “inventory is now very limited”, with some ticket types no longer available.

 The company’s Irish site said the shows in Dublin’s Croke Park had sold out so far, with more tickets likely to be released later.